jupyter/notebook/docs/source/notebook.rst

     is thus a shortcut for the sequence :kbd:`Shift-Enter`, :kbd:`Ctrl-m a`.
     (:kbd:`Ctrl-m a` adds a new cell above the current one.)

-* :kbd:`Esc` and :kbd:`Enter`: Command mode and edit mode
+* :kbd:`Esc` and :kbd:`Enter`: When the cursor is not displayed with the current cell it is in *command mode*.
     In command mode, you can easily navigate around the notebook using keyboard shortcuts.
-In edit mode, you can edit text in cells.
+    When the cursor is displayed the cell is in *edit mode*, and you can modify it content to edit text in cells.
+    In edit mode, :kbd:`Esc` forces the cell into command mode, and in command mode :kbd:`Enter` forces it into edit mode (in edit mode, it simply inserts a newline).

 For the full list of available shortcuts, click :guilabel:`Help`, :guilabel:`Keyboard Shortcuts` in the notebook menus.